 - Press both volume keys for 3 seconds.

 - If TalkBack doesn't turn on right away, press both volume keys again for 3 seconds.

-“Zoom”, “Magnifier”, “Color Filters”, “Reduce White Point”, and “Invert Colors” are other tools on iOS that you can use.
+“Zoom”, “Magnifier”, “Colour Filters”, “Reduce White Point”, and “Classic Invert” are other tools on iOS that you can use.
 They can be found under the "Accessibility" section in the Settings app.

-The website has implemented access keys for easier navigation:
+The website implements the following access keys for easier navigation:

 - Home — "i"

 - University — "u"